marvel308/mkolman.github.io/_posts/2020-07-07-relativistic_doppler.md

 $$\lambda' = \lambda \sqrt{\frac{1-v/c}{1+v/c}}$$

 where $\lambda'$ is the wavelength observed, $c$ is the speed of light, and
-$v$ is the speed of the source -- positive values mean approaching and negative values mean the source is going away from the observer.
+$v$ is the speed of the source.
+Positive values for $v$ mean approaching and negative values mean the source is going away from the observer.

+If you want to see a derivation of the above formula you can [show more math]().

 # The answer